Are the departments staying within the allocated budgets?

 For example, you might not have a purchase order for every project for legal services:

-In that case, the legal firm might send you an invoice for the services rendered in a given timeframe.
+In that case, the legal firm might invoice you for the services rendered in a given timeframe.

-Now, if you have a budget for legal services, how do you ensure that you don’t go over budget.
+Now, if you have a budget for legal services, how do you ensure you don’t exceed the budget?

-In this case, we recommend having the cost controls implemented at the invoice level.
+In this case, we recommend implementing cost controls at the invoice level.

 Here is an example of budget controls implemented at the invoice level: